hack4impact-uiuc/flask-exercise/README.md

 - [How the Web Works](https://medium.freecodecamp.org/how-the-web-works-a-primer-for-newcomers-to-web-development-or-anyone-really-b4584e63585c) - Read all 3 parts, especially part 3!
 - [Basics of HTTP](https://egghead.io/courses/understand-the-basics-of-http)

 This project will be broken down into multiple parts.
-After you finish this project, submit a pull request and assign your tech lead to review it!
+After you finish this project, you must submit it by following the instructions below.

-This exercise is due before the next all hands meeting (Sunday Feb 18th).
-However, the sooner you put up your PR, the sooner you will get a review, and the faster you will get feedback and learn!

-Note that the initial Circle CI builds will fail because the tests encompass functionality that you will implement!

-### Guidance

-We understand that a lot of you are new to Flask and backend development in general.
-We think going through this exercise will really help you get up to speed in order to start being productive contributing to your nonprofit project.

-A lot of what makes a good software developer is being resourceful and knowing where/how to find information you need.
-At the same time, the entire Hack4Impact community is available if you get stuck, have unanswered questions, or want to discuss anything!

-Ask questions and discuss about python as a language and its features or syntax in the `#python` Slack channel.

-Ask questions and discuss about Flask, creating endpoints, or any other backend related topics in the `#backend` Slack channel.

-And of course, if you are already familiar with this or have figured it out, please hop in these channels and help those who need it! :)
+This exercise is due before this Monday, September 17th at 11:59PM.
+If you have spent over 10 hours total including your work with react-exercise, submit what you have!

+For any questions, feel free to email tko@hack4impact.org.

 ### Requirements